KuhlTime/bachelor-thesis/content/04_technology.md

 #### Authentication & Rules

 To restrict access to an application and to the database -- Firebase Authentication provides an SDK for client-side authentication of a user.
-Multiply ways of authentication link e-mail and password authentication, magic-link authentication, 3rd party OAuth authentication and many more are supported.
+Multiply ways of authentication like e-mail and password authentication, magic-link authentication, 3rd party OAuth authentication and many more are supported.
 Through a custom domain-specific language @mcdonald_2017_firebase called "Common Expression Language" @google_2022_security each request will be checked against a predefined rule set @google_2022_common.
 "The rule set should follow the principle of least privilege" @kerpelman_2020_unit.
 That means that any user by default should not have any privileges to read or write to the database.
 Access will than be given by whitelisting certain actions on certain documents.

 In the example below any request made to the `/users/{uid}` document will get checked for the right permissions.
 Only users that are logged in (with a valid JWT token) will be able to `read` any document inside the `/users` collection.
 Through custom authentication claims a role based access control can be realized @kerpelman_2020_unit, @google_2022_control.
 In this example users belonging to the administrator role (role `0`) are able to both `read` and `write` to any document inside the `/users` collection.
 Giving `write` access implies that the user is allowed to `create`, `update` and `delete` a certain document.
-Furthermore, users that are logged in are allowed to perform a `update`-request on if the `/users` object matches the ID of the user itself `allow update: if matchesUID()`.
+Furthermore, users that are logged in are allowed to perform a `update`-request if the `/users` object matches the ID of the user itself `allow update: if matchesUID()`.

 ```
 service cloud.firestore {